Monday, February 9, 2015, 4:30PM, HGS 211

 October 7, 2010

-Jacob Dlamini (Doctoral Student in History, Yale University) "Fire Control, Conservation, and Class in South Africa’s Kruger National Park"
+JACOB DLAMINI, Yale University, "Fire Control, Conservation, and Class in South Africa’s Kruger National Park"

 October 21, 2010

 PAUL ERICKSON, Wesleyan University, "When Humans Became Rabbits (And Rabbits, Humans): Ecology, the Idea of Population, and Histories of Disease"

 RACHEL ROTHSCHILD, Yale University, "Environmental Consciousness in the Cold War: Radioecologists, Nuclear Technology, and the Atomic Age"